zeromancer/zlauncher/README.md

 ## Description ##

-ZLauncher is a menu like launcher, to launch applications, edit configuration files and every other custom command.
+ZLauncher is a menu like launcher, to launch applications, edit configuration files and other custom command.

 ## Features ##
- * fast
+ * Fast
- * lightweigt (depends only on gtk3)
+ * Lightweigt (depends only on gtk3)
- * very customisable
+ * Customisable

 ## Usage ##